marinasundstrom/todo-app/docs/methodologies.md

 ## Domain-driven design (DDD)

-A development approach where developers and stakeholders model the business domain, aiming at understanding it, to easier develop and maintain a software solution.
+A development approach where developers and stakeholders together model the business domain, aiming at understanding it, to easier develop and maintain a software solution.

 ## Behavior-driven development (BDD)